How Much Does a Building Inspection Cost in NZ (2026)

 - Marketing and business overheads

 A standard residential inspection might take 1.5 hours on-site, plus travel time.
-If you're spending another 1-2 hours in the office writing the report, your effective hourly rate drops significantly.
-This is where mobile reporting tools make a real difference — eliminating the office time means more inspections per day at the same quality level.
+If you're spending another 1–2 hours in the office writing the report, your effective hourly rate drops significantly.
+Mobile reporting tools eliminate the office time, meaning more inspections per day at the same quality.

 Price for value, not time

-Your clients are paying for your expertise, not your time.
+Your clients are paying for your expertise and the protection your report provides.
 A thorough inspection that identifies a significant defect — a leaky building issue, foundation movement, or electrical safety concern — can save a buyer tens or hundreds of thousands of dollars.
-Price your service to reflect that value.
+Price your service to reflect that value, not just the hours spent on site.

 - Standard + moisture — adds moisture testing of wet areas and exterior walls